 This intensive one-day course provides an up-to-date overview of immigration and asylum law.
 Building on an explanation of the key sources of law, it equips you with some of the essential skills required to take meaningful instructions, provide advice and take conduct of matters.

 The course provides training material, along with opportunities for discussion and practical scenario exercises, which are designed to help you understand recent developments in the law and deal with issues which commonly arise in practice.

-The course is both an elective topic within the Solicitors’ Regulation Authority (SRA)’s Professional Skills Course (PSC) for trainee solicitors and a useful tool for any immigration law practitioners wishing to brush up on or expand their knowledge and skills in this area.
+The course is both an elective topic within the Solicitors’ Regulation Authority (SRA)’s Professional Skills Course (PSC) for trainee, newly qualified and qualified solicitors and a useful tool for any immigration law practitioners wishing to brush up on or expand their knowledge and skills in this area.

 - An understanding of the sources of law which govern immigration and asylum matters

 - An understanding of important recent developments in immigration and asylum law

 - Analytical skills to identify the options when advising clients